 I personally used their rainbow design for this project.

-Other “cool” and teen-friendly binder design include this motivational one, this golden unicorn one, this Harry Potter one, or this camouflage one for teen guys.
+Other “cool” and teen-friendly binder designs include this motivational one, this Harry Potter one, or this camouflage one for teen guys.

 Bonus: Weekend Routine for Students